PublicisSapient/accessible-ecommerce/_posts/2018-05-12-launch-post.md

 2.	**To give our creative and development teams the time and space to research and document the accessibility considerations of common e-commerce storefront components.** Accessibility compliance is a team effort, and requires collaboration from every discipline, including user experience designers, visual designers, developers, product owners, etc.
 3.	**To create a live example of an accessible e-commerce storefront that we can show to our clients and to the world at large,** both to showcase our expertise and to share the knowledge with everyone.
 Our main goal is to accelerate the adoption of accessible design and development practices to make content more accessible to everyone, sooner.

-## Accessible Product Listing Page Components
+## Accessible product listing page components
 Every component of our Product Listing Page was thoroughly researched from accessibility and usability lenses.
 The accessibility considerations, applied to individual components, were taught and discussed over the course of multiple accessibility “deep dive” sessions.
 Subsequently, these components were then designed and developed by teams of user experience designers and front-end developers during a 3-hour hackathon.
 Finally, visual designers worked with developers to standardize the look and feel of the page.

 In the coming weeks, we will post the learnings from our deep dive sessions as a series of blog posts for each component.
 Our Product Listing Page component list includes: